Modular invariants of a vector and a covector for some elementary abelian $p$-groups: Introduction

 The invariant ring $\F_p[V\oplus V^*]^G$ is generated by $\{x_1, x_2, N(x_3), y_3, N(y_2), N(y_1),u_0,u_1\}$, subject to the following two relations:

 Note that $d_{1,2}$ and $d_{2,2}$ are polynomials in $x_1,x_2$, and both $x_1,x_2$ are invariants. \hbo}\end{exam}

 \begin{rem} {\rm Recall in \cite{Chu03} that for an $n$-dimensional modular representation $V$ of an elementary abelian $p$-group $G$, the two-vector invariant ring $\F_p[2V]^G$ is either a complete intersection or not a Cohen-Macaulay ring; see \cite[Corollary 4.5]{Chu03}.
 In particular, when $V$ is a cohyperplane representation of $G$, $\F_p[2V]^G$ is a complete intersection if $n=2$ and not Cohen-Macaulay if $n>2$; see \cite[Example 4.6]{Chu03}.
-In fact, magma's computation \cite{BCP97} shows that a generating set for $\F_p[2V]^G$ for $n>2$ will be difficult to find out.
-On the other hand, Theorem \ref{thm1} (or the two examples) above shows that the invariant ring $\F_p[V\oplus V^*]^G$ is more manageable than $\F_p[2V]^G$. \hbo}\end{rem}
+However, \cite[Example 4.6]{Chu03} didn't include an explicit generating set of $\F_p[2V]^G$ for a general $n>2$.

+In fact, a Magma computation \cite{BCP97} indicates that finding a generating set of $\F_p[2V]^G$ ($n\geqslant 3$) should be more complicated than finding a generating set for $\F_p[V\oplus V^*]^G$.
+For example, when $(n,p)=(3,2)$, $\F_2[2V]^G$ requires a generating set of cardinality $12$ while Example \ref{exam103} shows that $\F_2[V\oplus V^*]^G$ can be generated by $8$ elements. \hbo}\end{rem}

 We close this section by sketching the proof of Theorem \ref{thm1}.
-First of all, we find all relations among the elements of $\B$ in Section 2; Section 3 is devoted to proving Lemma \ref{lem3.1}, a key result that describes all non-trivial $\tete$s over $\B$; Section 4 gives a detailed proof to Theorem \ref{thm1}, based on the following classical strategy of proving that a subalgebra $A$ of an invariant ring $k[W]^G$ is actually equal to $k[W]^G$ itself: \begin{enumerate} \item $k[W]$ is integral over $A$; \item The invariant field $k(W)^G$ and the field of fractions of $A$ are equal; \item $A$ is normal. \end{enumerate} See, for example, \cite[Proposition 10.0.8]{CW11}.
+First of all, we find all relations among the elements of $\B$ in Section 2; Section 3 is devoted to proving Lemma \ref{lem3.1}, a key result that describes all non-trivial $\tete$s over $\B$; Section 4 gives a detailed proof to Theorem \ref{thm1}, based on the following classical strategy for proving that a subalgebra $A$ of an invariant ring $k[W]^G$ is actually equal to $k[W]^G$ itself: \begin{enumerate} \item $k[W]$ is integral over $A$; \item The invariant field $k(W)^G$ and the field of fractions of $A$ are equal; \item $A$ is normal. \end{enumerate} See, for example, \cite[Proposition 10.0.8]{CW11}.